About David Trick

 David was the first Chief Executive Officer and Vice Provost of the University of Guelph-Humber, a unique partnership between the University of Guelph and Humber College to establish a new university campus in Toronto.
 During David’s term, Guelph-Humber enrolled its first students, launched six innovative programs and opened a 130,000-square foot state-of-the-art academic building.

 Earlier David was Assistant Deputy Minister of Finance with responsibility for the provincial budget, taxation and federal-provincial finance.
 He has worked in the fields of intergovernmental affairs, economic development, labour market policy and demographic analysis.
 He has undertaken assignments at IBM Canada and at the Canadian Embassy in Washington, D.C.
 In 2019-20 he served as Interim President and CEO of the Higher Education Quality Council of Ontario.

 David holds an Honours B.A. from York University, an M.A. from Brandeis University, an M.P.A. from Harvard University, and a Ph.D. in political science from the University of Toronto.
-He is a part-time instructor in Ryerson University’s Politics and Public Administration program.
+He is a part-time instructor in Toronto Metropolitan University’s Politics and Public Administration program.

 David and co-author Ian D. Clark won the Institute of Public Administration of Canada’s J.E.
 Hodgetts Award for best article published in English in the journal Canadian Public Administration.
 David’s research on public policy has received the Douglas G. Hartle Award of the University of Toronto’s Institute for Policy Analysis.